AmirYalamov/personal-site2.0/README.md

 1. Clone repo.
 2. `npm install` to install the required dependencies.
 3. Do whatever changes you want, then `git push` all changes.
 4. `npm run deploy` to deploy the website.
+This creates the build on a seperate branch called `gh-pages`.
 5. Enjoy!